Enhanced Driver’s License – What is An Enhanced Driver’s License?

 - Not useful for air travel.

 - Privacy concerns, as it is possible to “hack” an RFID chip to gain access to a personal identification code.
 This code is only a unique identification number, not the actual personal information.
 The code links to the actual personal information kept in a secure Homeland Security database.
-The EDLs also come with a protective sleeve for the card that prevents others from receiving the radio signal.
+The EDLs also comes with a protective sleeve for the card that prevents others from receiving the radio signal.

 EDLs serve a good purpose and are less costly than a passport.
 EDLs are good for specific types of travel, such as Caribbean cruises leaving from and returning to an America port or frequent land-crossings between the U.S. border with Canada or Mexico.
+You would be able to get an EDL at your local DMV center listed here.